vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 ## Introduction

-Installing [VMware Tanzu Application Platform][tap] on your personal computer is a bit more involved than some other development tools out there but it's totally worth it.
-That’s because Tanzu Application Platform is next generation "DevOps in a box" — with all the rich functionality you’d expect from such an offering.
+Installing [VMware Tanzu Application Platform][tap] on your PC can be a bit more involved than other development tools, but it's totally worth it.
+That’s because Tanzu Application Platform is a next generation "DevOps in a box" solution — with all the rich functionality you’d expect from such an offering.
 Installed on Kubernetes in the public cloud or in a private data center, Tanzu Application Platform offers a modular, application-aware platform that can serve the needs of hundreds of developers at the same time.

-Stick with this tutorial and you’ll be part of an elite group of first-movers — developers who've tried Tanzu Application Platform and experienced its modern software supply-chain, effortless Kubernetes application scheduling, and serverless computing capabilities for themselves.
-Let’s get to it!
+Stick with this tutorial and you’ll be part of an elite group of first-movers: developers who've tried Tanzu Application Platform and experienced its modern software supply-chain, effortless Kubernetes application scheduling, and serverless computing capabilities for themselves.
+Let’s get started!

 {{% info %}}
 The process below has been tested using VMware Tanzu Application Platform version 1.0.2 (the most current available at the time of writing).
 We tested using Windows 10, macOS Monterey, Ubuntu 20.04 LTS and Fedora 35.
 If you get stuck, the official documentation for Tanzu Application Platform can be found [here](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-overview.html).